Rita's Italian Ice: History

-Rita's was founded in May 1984 by former Philadelphia firefighter Bob Tumolo with a recipe that he purchased from an elderly neighbor that he then adjusted to enhance the flavors and include real fruit.
+Rita's was founded in May 1984 by former Philadelphia firefighter Bob Tumolo with a recipe that his mother made that he then adjusted to enhance the flavors and include real fruit.
 Tumolo named the restaurant after his wife, Rita Tumolo.
-Rita's originally advertised its product as "water ice", using the regional term for what is sometimes called "Italian ice" in other areas of the country.
-By 1987 a second store was opened, and in 1989 the family decided to franchise their business.
-Today, there are over 600 locations in 30 states and the District of Columbia that serve 45000 people daily.
+Rita's originally advertised its product as water ice, using the Philadelphia regional term for what is sometimes called Italian ice in other areas of the country.
+By the summer of 1984, Bob had opened his second store on the opposite side of Pennsylvania, Lake Erie.
+In 1989, the family decided to franchise their business and expand in other territories.

 In May 2005, the company was sold to McKnight Capital Partners, a private equity group with extensive franchise experience.
 McKnight Capital Partners recognized the organization's growth potential and set into place plans to expand the company.

-In April 2007, Rita's moved its Bensalem headquarters to the Trevose section of Bensalem Township.
+In April 2007, Rita's moved its Bensalem Township, Pennsylvania headquarters to Trevose, Pennsylvania.

 In 2011, Falconhead Capital purchased a controlling interest in the company from an investment group led by Jim Rudolph.
 Falconhead named their operating partner Thomas Christopoul as the new chairman and interim chief executive.

 In 2013, Rita's opened its first location outside of the United States in Shenzhen, China.

-Rita's has traditionally given out a free regular-sized Italian ice on the first day of Spring from 1984 to 2019, and since 2022.
-Rita's did not do a first day of Spring in 2020–21, due to the COVID-19 pandemic.
+Rita's has traditionally given out a free regular-sized Italian ice or water ice on the first day of Spring from 1984 to 2019, and since 2022.
+Rita's did not host a free water ice day on the first day of Spring in 2020–21, due to the COVID-19 pandemic.

 In January 2017, Argosy Private Equity and MTN Capital acquired controlling stake in Rita's from Falconhead Capital.